 Significant lack of verbal and nonverbal communication skills

-Behaviour issues severe enough to be evident to an observer and that interfere with daily function.
+Behaviour issues severe enough to interfere with daily function and be evident to an observer

 Narrow and specific special interests